Tf2 toxin

 The scorpion toxin Tf2 is a relatively large toxin and the first identified β-scorpion toxin extracted from the venom of the Brazilian scorpion Tityus fasciolatus.
-It acts on the nervous system by promoting the opening of the voltage-gated sodium Na_{V}1.3 channel isoforms.
-It affects the Na_{V}1.3 channels by decreasing their activation voltage values that can cause an opening at resting membrane potentials.
-Tf2 specificity is not strictly limited to Na_{V}1.3 channels, it has been shown to also act on Na_{V}1.9 sodium channels.
+It is a neurotoxin that shifts the activation of voltage-gated sodium Na_{V}1.3 channel isoforms to more negative values allowing opening near the resting membrane potential.
+Tf2 specificity is not strictly limited to Na_{V}1.3 channels, it also acts on Na_{V}1.9 sodium channels.

 Etymology and Source

-The Tf2 gets its name from the Brazilian scorpion Tityus fasciolatus which is the origin species.
+Tf2 gets its name from the Brazilian scorpion Tityus fasciolatus which is the origin species.
 The Tityus fasciolatus is a scorpion found in Brazil in the Cerrado biome; it is phylogenetically related to Tityus serrulatus.

-The Tf2 toxin comes from the venom of the endemic species Tityus fasciolatus which is a scorpion from the family of Buthidae.
+Tf2 toxin comes from the venom of the endemic species Tityus fasciolatus, which is a scorpion from the family of Buthidae.